mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 continue
             topology.onServerDescriptionChanged(description)

-            # Immediatly proceed to the next check if the previous response
+            # Immediately proceed to the next check if the previous response
+            # was successful and included the topologyVersion field, or the
-            # included the moreToCome flag or the server has just transitioned
+            # previous response included the moreToCome flag, or the server
-            # to Unknown from a network error.
+            # has just transitioned to Unknown from a network error.
+            if (description.type != Unknown and description.topologyVersion != Null or
+                    connection.moreToCome or
-            if connection.moreToCome or (isNetworkError(description.error) and previousDescription.type != Unknown):
+                    (isNetworkError(description.error) and previousDescription.type != Unknown)):
                 continue

             wait()